katholiek-onderwijs-vlaanderen/sri4node/README.md

     $ cd [your_project]
     $ npm install --save sri4node

-You will also want to install Express.js and node-postgres :
+You will also want to install Express.js :

     $ npm install --save express
-    $ npm install --save pg

-Express.js and node-postgress are *technically* not dependencies (as in npm dependencies) of sri4node.
-But you need to pass them in when configuring.
-This allows you to keep full control over the order of registering express middleware, and allows you to share and configure the node-postgres library.
+Express.js is *technically* not a dependency (as in npm dependencies) of sri4node.
+But you need to pass it in when configuring.
+This allows you to keep full control over the order of registering express middleware.

 # Changes in sri4node 2.0

 In the latest version, we decided to rewrite a few things in order to be able to fix long-known problems (including the fact that GETs inside BATCH operations was not properly supported).

-So if your new to sri4node, it's best to jump to [Usage](#Usage) for the general principles first and then come back to read about the changes in the latest version!
+So if your new to sri4node, it's best to jump to [Usage](#usage) for the general principles first and then come back to read about the changes in the latest version!

 ## 'request' parameter